-The John Maxwell Learning systems can be given as a regular training event or a learning process over the course of a number of weeks.
+The John Maxwell Leadership Training Program can be given as a regular training event or a learning process over the course of a number of weeks.

 Everyone Communicates Few Connect

 Learn how to identify with people and relate to others in a way that increases your influence with them.
 To be a successful leader, you need to learn to communicate in a way that connects with others.

 - Connecting Increases Your Influence in Every Situation

 - Connecting is All About Others

 - Connecting Goes Beyond Words